SpindlySpider/UoP-AI-CW/README.md

   2) nn save: nn.pickle
   ...
 ====================
-would you like to change anything? (y/N): y
+Would you like to change anything? (y/N): y
 ```

 ### 3. Input Handling